Gigawiz/Iset/README.md

   - Syntax: $iset reset2ndary [character name]

+## Global commands
+- Hello : Responds with Hello!
+  - Syntax: $iset hello
+- AddPerm : Add permission to a discord user
+  - Syntax: $iset addperm [discord user id] [command]
+  - the permission string is the command (ex: scroll would give permission to use $iset scroll).
+  - Use the all keyword to give all permissions ( $iset addperm [discord user id] all)
+- RemovePerm : Remove permission from a specified user
+  - Syntax: $iset removeperm [discord user id] [command]
+  - the permission string is the command (ex: scroll would remove permission to use $iset scroll).
+- Version : Responds with the current version of the running program
+  - Syntax: $iset version
+  - Can auto download latest update, or just link to latest update
+- Help : A placeholder command for testing embeds.
+Not really useful, but hey, the command exists!
+  - Syntax: $iset help
 ### Conclusion

 Keep an eye to this if you're interested in using Iset for your private server, I plan to keep adding features as often as I can, with the hope of having a stable release within the quarter!